ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 # NOTE: The administrator must configure each command before you can run it!
 inputs.shell_command = "traceroute"

-# True if running a Remote Powershell, otherwise False
+# True if running a Remote server, otherwise False
 inputs.shell_remote = False

 # Parameters to the command.
 In this case we run traceroute to the artifact